Overview

 With build tools

-mode by default.
+When using a build tool like Webpack, the production mode will be determined by process.env.NODE_ENV inside source code, and it will be in development mode by default.
 Webpack provide a way to overwrite this variable to enable production mode, and warnings will be stripped by minifiers during the build.
 It can be done following way:

 Webpack 4